abel-parada/data_mocha_testing/README.md

-# Testing with Mocha a class
+# Testing with Mocha a data storage

-This project tests methods from a class using Mocha and Chai.
-Data comes from a json file.
-Implemetation compares data objects.
+This project tests a class (PhoneRegister()) that handles phone data from a json file.
+Data is passed to the constructor as a parameter.

 ## Technologies used